hash-anu/AnuDB/README.md

 # AnuDB

-AnuDB is a lightweight, embedded document database designed for C++ applications, offering efficient storage of JSON documents through MessagePack serialization.
+AnuDB is a lightweight, serverless document database designed for C++ applications, offering efficient storage of JSON documents through MessagePack serialization.
 It provides a serverless, schema-less solution for applications requiring flexible data management with robust query capabilities.

 As part of this repository, we have included a **stress test** that ingests **100,000 documents across 8 concurrent threads**.
 We encourage you to run this stress test on your platform and evaluate the ingestion/read/query performance.
 Your feedback on execution time and system behavior would be invaluable in further optimizing AnuDB’s performance.